 It was Yeah, yeah, exactly.
 I mean, 20 years ago, the choice was small, medium or large.
 That was it.
 Like you get what you get.
 Yeah.
-And whatever seasonal?
-You don’t know.
+And whatever.
+Seasonal.
+You don't know.
 Yeah.
 Yeah.
 Which was great.
 I thought that was brilliant.
-Now, I don’t know how many 1000s of products they have.
+Now, I don't know how many 1000s of products they have.
 And you can customize your basket just like you would with any other grocer.
-But they do try and keep it a little more boutique niche offering and yeah, so we the roots product, locally grown, locally grown being right in the center of the city, just off the Don Valley Parkway.
+But they do try and keep it a little more boutique niche offering.
+And yeah, so we the roots product, locally grown, locally grown being right in the center of the city, just off the Don Valley Parkway.
 Midtown Toronto is available through mom Earth.
-Yeah, there’s our little plug.
+Yeah, there's our little plug.
+That's

 Qasim Virjee 1:04:11